codemanas/video-conferencing-webex-docs/docs/index.md

 ## Manual Installation

-## Manual Installation

-**FOR REVIEW PROCESS - PLEASE NOTE WE HAVE NOT YET SUBMITTED THE PLUGIN ON WORDPRESS REPOSITORY SO AFTER THE SUBMISSION BELOW LINK WILL BE REPLACED WITH CORRECT LINK TO THE PLUGIN.**

-If for some reason automatic installation is not possible, go to [https://wordpress.org/plugins/video-conferencing-with-zoom-api/](https://wordpress.org/plugins/video-conferencing-with-zoom-api/) and you will see the download button.
+If for some reason automatic installation is not possible, go to [https://wordpress.org/plugins/video-conferencing-webex](https://wordpress.org/plugins/video-conferencing-webex) and you will see the download button.
 Clicking download button will provide you with a zip file of the plugin then.

 1. Go to WordPress Plugins > Add New and click upload plugin.